Safety & Security

 Social & Emotional Supports – Our Comprehensive Plan includes a focus on addressing students’ social and emotional health, which ties closely to maintaining safe, secure school environments.
-The framework used for academic and behavioral interventions include tiered systems of supports, school-wide positive behavior plans, anti-bullying initiatives, and protocols for handling complaints.
+The framework used for academic and behavioral interventions include tiered systems of supports, school-wide positive behavior plans, anti-bullying initiatives, and protocols for handling a concern.

 Administrative Searches - As one facet of providing a safe and secure learning environment for our students, we take proactive measures to prevent illegal materials from being present in our schools.
 All hallway and gym lockers are the property of the school and are loaned to our students.
 Thus, school officials may search student lockers if the building administrator has a reasonable belief that a student's locker contains an article which is in violation of federal, state or local law, school policies or regulations.
 Per our school board policy, these searches may include the use of canine units.
 Any illegal materials found as a result of a search may be used as evidence against the student in disciplinary, juvenile or criminal proceedings.